genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/08_state_management.md

 }
 ```

-You **positions-app-tutorial-eventhandler.kts** file at the end should look this:
+Your **positions-app-tutorial-eventhandler.kts** file at the end should look this:

 ```kotlin
 import global.genesis.TradeStateMachine